 When internal fat or internal organs press through a hole in the muscle, a hernia develops.
 This is one of the most common symptoms of a hernia.
 These internal organs and fat cause the skin over the hernia to ‘bulge’ out.
 When patients reduce the hernia back inside, often that bulge regresses and disappears.
 However, when the hernia contents push back through the hole in the muscle, the bulge returns.

 As long as the bulge is ‘reducible’, it means that the contents of the hernia are able to freely travel back and forth through the hernia defect.
 Once the bulge is not able to be pushed back inside, the hernia is considered ‘incarcerated’.
-Meaning the internal organs are no longer able to be pushed back to it’s original location.
+Meaning the internal organs are no longer able to be pushed back to their original location.
 Although a bulge is common, some patients don’t have a bulge as a hernia symptom.

 Hernia Symptoms – Chronic Pain